devmax214/predictive-algorithm/README.md

 The algorithm follows these steps:

-1. **Gather daily mileage data**: Collect the daily mileage data for your lease vehicle from a CSV file.
+1. **Gather daily mileage data**: Collect the daily mileage data for your lease vehicle from a xlsx file.

 2. **Calculate the average daily mileage**: Calculate the average of all the recorded daily mileages to get an estimate of your typical daily mileage.